HydrogenClient/ChatGPT-Open-Source-1.0/README.md

 This allows you to try the interface without setting up your own API.
 The backend is fully open-source, so you can inspect, modify, or host it yourself.

+> Note: The hosted API may go to sleep after periods of inactivity, but it wakes up automatically when a user sends a message.

 ## Features

 - ✅ **Static web frontend**